 According to the Mayo Clinic, PTSD is a mental health condition “triggered by a terrifying event—either experiencing it or witnessing it” whose symptoms often include flashbacks, nightmares, severe anxiety or uncontrollable thoughts about the event.

-Transition stress is therefore distinctly different from PTSD, as its symptoms are centered primarily on readjusting to present life as opposed to dealing with a specific traumatic event from the past.
+Military veteran transition stress is therefore distinctly different from PTSD.
+Its symptoms are centered primarily on readjusting to present life as opposed to dealing with a specific traumatic event from the past.
 However, because experts have only recently begun to study the impact of transition stress on veterans and to advocate for further research, very little information exists about the subject.

-Is there help available for veterans with transition stress?
+Is there help available for military veterans with transition stress?

-Services and support are limited for veterans currently dealing with transition stress, but the hope is that these will become more available as research continues and awareness about the condition increases.
+Services and support are limited for veterans currently dealing with transition stress.
+Hopefully these will become more available as research continues and awareness about the condition increases.